The Day After Tomorrow: Plot

-In New York City, Jack's son Sam, along with his friends Brian and Laura, participate in an academic decathlon, where they make a new friend, J.D.
-The North American superstorm creates strong winds and rain that flood Manhattan in knee-deep water.
-All transportation grinds to a halt, stranding the city population.
-A massive storm surge inundates the city, forcing Sam's group to seek shelter at the New York Public Library, but not before Laura accidentally cuts her leg.
-Sam is able to contact Jack and his mother Lucy, a physician, through a working payphone.
-Jack advises Sam to stay inside and warm, as the storm will only get worse, and promises to rescue him.
-Rapson and his team perish in the European storm.
-Lucy remains in a hospital caring for bed-ridden children, where she and her patients are eventually rescued by the authorities.
+In New York City, Jack's son Sam, along with his friends Brian and Laura, participates in an academic decathlon, where they make a new friend, JD.
+The North American superstorm creates strong winds and rain that flood Manhattan with knee-deep water.
+All transportation halts, stranding the city's population.
+While helping to rescue two French-speaking tourists in distress from a cab with a police officer, Laura cuts her leg.
+A massive storm surge inundates the city, forcing Sam's group to seek shelter at the New York Public Library.
+Sam contacts Jack and his mother Lucy, a pediatrician, through a working payphone.
+Jack warns Sam of the impending superstorm, urges him to stay inside and warm, promising to rescue him.
+Rapson and his team succumb to the European storm.
+Lucy remains in her hospital, caring for bedridden patients, where the authorities eventually rescue them.

-Upon Jack's suggestion, President Blake orders the southern states to be evacuated into Mexico, while the northern ones are warned by the government to seek shelter and stay warm.
-Jack, Jason, and Frank make their way to New York.
-In Pennsylvania, Frank falls through the skylight of a mall covered in snow and sacrifices himself by cutting his rope to prevent his friends from falling in with him.

-In the library, most survivors decide to head south once the floodwater freezes, despite Sam's warnings.
-In Mexico, Becker is informed that Blake's motorcade got caught in the superstorm and all involved have perished.
+Upon Jack's suggestion, President Blake orders the populations of the southern states to be evacuated into Mexico.
+In contrast, the government warns those in the northern areas to seek shelter and stay warm.
+Jack, Jason, and Frank make their way to NYC.
+While trekking across Pennsylvania, Frank falls through the skylight of a mall covered in snow and sacrifices himself by cutting his rope to prevent his friends from also falling in.
+In the library, most survivors set out to join the southern states refugees after the floodwater freezes, despite Sam's warnings.
+In Mexico, Becker learns that Blake's motorcade perished in the superstorm.

-Laura develops blood poisoning from her injury, whereupon Sam, Brian, and J.D. scour a Russian cargo vessel that drifted into the city for penicillin, fending off a pack of escaped wolves from the Central Park Zoo, narrowly escaping back to the library as the eye of the North American superstorm passes over and freezes Manhattan.
-Jack and Jason take shelter in an abandoned restaurant.
+Laura develops sepsis from her injury, whereupon Sam, Brian, and JD scour an abandoned Russian cargo ship that drifted into the city before the water froze for penicillin and supplies.
+When they find them, they also encounter a pack of escaped wolves from the Central Park Zoo.
+The boys fend off the wolves and return to the library with what they need as the eye of the North American superstorm passes over and freezes Manhattan.
+Jack and Jason barely escape by taking shelter in an abandoned restaurant.

 Days later, the superstorms dissipate.
-After finding many people frozen to death, Jack and Jason reach the library, finding Sam's group alive.
-Jack sends a radio message to US forces in Mexico.
+After finding people outside frozen to death, including those from the library who tried to escape, Jack and Jason reach the library, finding Sam's group alive.
+Jack sends a radio message to US forces in Mexico to begin evacuation efforts.

-In his first address as the new president from the US embassy in Mexico, Becker apologizes on The Weather Channel for his ignorance and sends helicopters to rescue survivors in the northern states.
-Jack and Sam's group are picked up in Manhattan, where many people have survived.
-On the International Space Station, astronauts look down in awe at Earth's transformed surface, now with ice sheets extending across much of the Northern Hemisphere, remarking that the "air never looked so clear".
+In his first address as the new president from the US embassy in Mexico, Becker apologizes on The Weather Channel for his ignorance and sends helicopters to rescue survivors, including Jack and Sam's group in New York.
+On the International Space Station, astronauts look down in awe at Earth's transformed surface, now with ice sheets extending across much of the Northern Hemisphere, remarking that the air never looked so clear.